nextflow-io/nextflow/docs/process.rst

 are published into the ``/data/chunks`` folder.

 .. tip::
-  The ``publishDir`` directive can be specified more than once in order to publish the output files to different target directories.
+  The ``publishDir`` directive can be specified more than once in order to publish output files to different target directories based on different rules.

 By default files are published to the target folder creating a *symbolic link* for each process output that links the file produced into the process working directory.
 This behavior can be modified using the ``mode`` parameter.